 Reflection on Mark 2:23-28 ~

-In today’s scripture, Jesus allows us to see as God sees; straight into the hardened hearts of men, like David who knew the breadth and depth of God’s love.
-There can be no doubt that with our own anointing as future “David’s,” means we must prioritize mercy and compassion for our neighbor.
-This truth of Jesus, asking us to paint well outside of the lines we are comfortable with, should be even more obvious on Sabbath when Christ is at the top of our heart and mind.
+In today’s scripture, Jesus allows us to see as God sees, like David who knew the breadth and depth of God’s love; straight into the hardened hearts of men.
+There can be no doubt that with our anointing as future “David’s,” means we must prioritize mercy and compassion for our neighbor.
+This truth of Jesus, asking us to paint well outside of the lines we are comfortable with, should be even more obvious on Sabbath, when Christ is at the top of our heart, mind, and soul.

 Mark 2 New Revised Standard Version Catholic Edition (NRSVCE)